sagemath/sage/src/doc/en/developer/packaging.rst

 options can be:

 - -f: install a package even if the same version is already installed
-- -s: do not delete temporary build directory
+- -s: do not delete build directory
 - -c: after installing, run the test suite for the spkg.
 This should override the settings of ``SAGE_CHECK`` and ``SAGE_CHECK_PACKAGES``.
 - -d: only download the package